eliascharbelsalameh/XO_game/README.md

 # Tic-Tac-Toe Game (Java)
+---
-**Java Version & Dependencies:**
+## ➕ Java Version & Dependencies:
 - **Java Version:** JDK 8 or higher (JDK 11 or later is recommended)
 - **Dependencies:** No external libraries required; the project uses only standard Java libraries.

+---

+## 📒 Abstract
 This is a **Java-based Tic-Tac-Toe game** that supports both **human and AI players**.

 ---

 The AI plays using a **Minimax algorithm** for optimal strategy, ensuring challenging gameplay.
-Alternative strategies were considered, but the Minimax approach delivers the best performance.
+After a thorough research, the choice was between the heuristic and Minimax algorithms.
+The Minimax approach was kept since it delivers the best performance.

 ---